abhiksark/pylings/Readme.md

 The exercises directory contains the code snippets with intentional errors.
 Each exercise is in its own file, organized into subdirectories by topic (e.g. functions, variables).

 The tests directory contains the test files for each exercise.
 Each test file should have the same name as the corresponding exercise file, with _test appended to the end (e.g. variables1.py -> variables1_test.py).
 The test files should be organized into subdirectories that mirror the structure of the exercises

+### Contributing
+We welcome contributions to PyLings!
+If you find any issues or have ideas for new exercises, feel free to open a new issue or submit a pull request.

+To contribute, follow these steps:

+Fork the repository
+Create a new branch for your changes
+Make your changes and commit them with descriptive messages Push your changes to your fork
+Open a pull request
+We'll review your changes and merge them if they meet our criteria.

+Thank you for contributing to PyLings!